Lehigh-TEM-Felzer-Lab/TEM_Biogeography/README.md

 #Getting Started
 Follow these steps to set up and run the model:

- Modify .xlm files as needed
+ Modify .xlm files and  paths.py as needed
- Modify paths.py as needed